-To add an annotation clip, set the scrubber in the location where you want the clip to start, and click Add Annotations or click the gear icon and select Add Annotations Clip, or select Insert > Annotations Clip.
+To add an annotation clip, set the scrubber in the location where you want the clip to start, and click the Add icon (+).
 ScreenFlow adds a 5 second annotation clip in a new, top track (which you can move anywhere on the timeline you want).